jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 decision-making.
 Where possible, this perspective will be provided on these points.

-# An Analysis of Key Baha'i Principles from the Writings
+## An Analysis of Key Baha'i Principles from the Writings

 There are a number of key principles that underlie Baha'i governance.
-While all of these are familiar to Baha'is, they are worth identifying them explicitly.
-Many of these principles are unusual for civic bodies, and all are worth examining.
+While all of these are familiar to Baha'is, they are worth identifying explicitly.
+Many of these principles are unusual for civic bodies and are worth examining.

 Students of The Faith, including the bulk of Baha'is, are familiar with these principles of Baha'i governance as laid laid forth in Shoghi Effendi's _World Order of Baha'u'llah_.
-However, one must realize this was not a latter-day innovation imposed upon the teachings outlined by Baha'u'llah.
+While Shoghi Effendi was the elaborator of this system, many non-Bahai's (and manay Baha'is as well) mistakenly believe this system to be an addition to the teachings outlined by Baha'u'llah.
 Shoghi Effendi was at pains to point out to believers that the most important of these principles were restatements of principles enunciated by both Baha'u'llah and